 Learn more about distributed wind with OpenEI's Small Wind Guidebook, which includes FAQs, wind resource maps, and lists of financial incentives and contacts.

 The Wind Program aims to maximize stakeholder confidence in turbine performance and safety and improve project performance while reducing installed cost in order to be competitive with retail electric rates and other forms of distributed generation.
 The Wind Program's goals fall under one or both of the following focus areas:

-- Wind Technology Certification: Increase the number of small wind turbine designs certified to performance and safety standards from a 2010 baseline of zero to 40 by 2020.
+- Wind Technology Certification: Increase the number of small and medium wind turbine designs certified to performance and safety standards from a 2010 baseline of zero to 40 by 2020.

-- Cost of Energy: Reduce the Levelized Cost of Energy of wind turbine technology used in distributed applications to national average retail electricity rates by 2020.
+- Cost of Energy: Reduce the Levelized Cost of Energy of wind turbine technology used in distributed applications to be competitive with retail electricity rates and other sources of distributed generation.

 Wind technology used in distributed applications is an important element of the U.S. wind and energy industries because:

 - The United States is a world leader in the export of small wind turbines, representing significant opportunity to create jobs through growth of domestic and international markets